MarsBarLee/gsod-numpy-2023/writing-script/script-draft-2.md

   -Actions while chatting: Opening laptop, drinking coffee
 - Opening lines
   - Thanks for coming here guys, called meeting after class, want your help in running NumPy, never used it before, looks intimidating, Hope I don't mess up (not confident)
-  - No problem, happy to help (narrative parallel of supporting each other like NumPy community supporting each other), I've played around with in my Python class (Comp Sci class?)
+  - No problem, happy to help (narrative parallel of supporting each other like NumPy community supporting each other), I've played around with in my Python class (Comp Sci class?
+Is there a more specific class)

 ## Rising Action: Discover the problem
 Purpose: Running through scientific process for both reader and newbie to NumPy character